deaddlocust/LightSharp-Compiler/README.md

 - Dark mode

 ## Comitting
 If you want to contribute, I provided the source code right there.
-You could do anything from adding a whole new function to a small little plugin.
+You could do anything from adding a whole new function to a UI update.
 Just create a pull request, I'll look through it, and if it's alright I'll commit.

 ## Credits